Database Exports

 Short ASCII DeviceSQL string.

-DeviceSQL strings do not have terminator bytes, so attempting to read more bytes than present can lead to garbage characters being present or crashing the parser for the more complex unicode strings.
+DeviceSQL strings do not have terminator bytes, so attempting to read more bytes than present can lead to garbage characters being present or crashing the parser for the more complex Unicode strings.
 ISRC Strings are the only exception.

 Long Strings